 - Informing instruction.
 Elementary district assessments provide valuable information on the specific skills and learning needs of students, so that their teachers can design instruction to meet the needs of their students.

 - Early identification of learning difficulties.
 Early identification of literacy and math learning difficulties is critical to supporting and accelerating learning and to preventing early problems from becoming more severe over time.
 Washington State requires screening for weaknesses in literacy skill development that may be associated with dyslexia.
 Learn more about this screening process within the ISD.

 - School Improvement Planning.
 Assessment information is used by school leadership teams to direct school improvement efforts and build effective, equitable programs that support learning.

 i-Ready Reading & Math Assessments

 WaKIDS is a state-wide program designed to welcome children and their families to kindergarten and the K-12 system as partners in their child’s education.
-Beginning in school year 2016-2017 all Issaquah School District elementary schools will participate in the WaKIDS program.
+All Issaquah School District elementary schools will participate in the WaKIDS program.
 WaKIDS is required for schools that receive state funds for full-day kindergarten.